BlueJeansAndRain/NeedJS/README.md

 #### Node.js

 There are a lot of ways to serve up static files from Node.
 The good news is, since it's Node, I'm sure there's a way not to auto- or default-index.
 The bad news is, that it's specific to whatever module/stack you are using.

-#### Alternatively

-You can use the `extension` option to lower the resolution priority of extension-less paths. `extension: { "": -1 }` causes it to be tried after all other extensions, which have a priority of 0. `extension: { "": false }` would disable extension-less paths completely.